MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-teams.md

 [!INCLUDE [prodshort](includes/2020rw_online_only.md)]

 [!INCLUDE [prodshort](includes/prodshort.md)] offers an app that connects Microsoft Teams to your business data in [!INCLUDE [prodshort](includes/prodshort.md)], so you can quickly share details across team members and respond faster to inquiries.

+## Overview

-The app lets you:
+The [!INCLUDE [prodshort](includes/prodshort.md)] app lets you do the following:

 - Copy a link to any Business Central record and paste it into chat to share with your coworkers.
 The link will expand that into a compact, interactive card that displays information about the record.
 - Once in the chat, you and coworkers can view more details about the record, edit data, and take action - without leaving Teams.